vt6/vt6/website/pages/std/core.md

 \draw [decorate,decoration={brace,amplitude=3pt}] (core.north west) -- (sub.north east) node [midway,auto,font=\tiny,yshift=+5pt] { message type };
 ```

-Modules are versioned with a pair of major and minor version number, following a simplified variant of [semantic versioning](https://semver.org).
+Modules use a a simplified variant of [semantic versioning](https://semver.org).
+A module version is a pair of major and minor version number.
 Minor versions can add new message types, properties or other behavior.
 All other changes to a module's specification are backwards-incompatible and must result in a new major version.